mpv-player/mpv/DOCS/man/mpv.rst

 (The following keys are valid only on OSX.)

 command + 0
-    Resize movie window to half its original size.
+    Resize video window to half its original size.
     (On other platforms, you can bind keys to change the ``window-scale`` property.)

 command + 1
-    Resize movie window to its original size.
+    Resize video window to its original size.

 command + 2
-    Resize movie window to double its original size.
+    Resize video window to double its original size.

 command + f
     Toggle fullscreen (see also ``--fs``).

 command + [ and command + ]
-    Set movie window alpha.
+    Set video window alpha.

 (The following keys are valid if you have a keyboard with multimedia keys.)